Backtesting Lambda Value at Risk: and backtesting models

+The \cite{BIS96b} refers to backtesting as the process of "comparing daily profits and losses with model-generated risk measures to gauge the quality and accuracy of risk measurement systems".
+A violation occurs when the risk measure estimate is not able to cover the realized return (profit and loss, P$\&$L).
+In the same Basel 2 Accord, the Commitee has also set up the first regulatory backtesting framework for the $VaR$ measure, known as traffic light approach.
+This procedure monitors the 1$\%$ $VaR$ violations over the last 250 days.
+Afterwards, many alternative proposals have been introduced in the literature for $VaR$; we refer to \cite{C05}, \cite{C10}, and \cite{BCP11} for a detailed review.

 Let us denote with $x_t$ the realization of the asset return $X$ at time $t$.
-In order to perform the backtesting of a risk measure, we need to construct the sequence of the random variable representing the violations, $\{I_t\}^T_{t=1}$, across $T$ days, as follows:
+In order to perform the backtesting of a risk measure, we need to construct the sequence of random variables representing the violations, $\{I_t\}^T_{t=1}$, across $T$ days, as follows:

 where $y_t$ is the return forecasted by the risk measure.
 The hit sequence is equal to 1 on day $t$ if the realized returns on that day, $x_t$, is smaller than the value $y_t$ predicted by the risk measure at time $t-1$ for the day $t$, i.e. $\Lambda VaR_t$ or $VaR_t$.
-If the $y_t$ is not exceeded (or violated), then the hit sequence returns a 0.
-We assume that the violations $I_t$ independently occurs.
+If $y_t$ is not exceeded (or violated), then the hit sequence returns a 0.
 We observe that $I_t$ is a random variable that follows a Bernoulli distribution, that is:

-where $\lambda_t$ is the probability to have an exception at time $t$.
+where $\lambda_t$ is the probability of having an exception at time $t$.